2017 Human Capital Leadership Forum

 - Corporate America’s expectations of the modern CHRO

 - Designing the employee experience to foster efficiency, engagement, and empowerment

 - Exploring how digitalization will continue to impact corporate structure, employee vs. employer expectations, and organizational culture

 - Leveraging analytics to source the right talent, understand employee behavior, and predict trends

 - Social media and mobile recruitment strategies to identify top talent

-We look forward to bringing together another fantastic faculty in 2017, and to hosting you alongside our community of Fortune 500 HR leaders hailing from the Northeast and beyond!
+We look forward to hosting you alongside our community of Fortune 500 HR leaders hailing from the Southern California and beyond!

 This event will feature insights from top executives, including: